ziggystar12/TRS-80/MODEL1.4.md

 * `#DEFINE KEYBOUNCE` - Enables the Keyboard debounce routines that where introduced in rev1.3 These routine can be disabled saving some space in the ROMS

-Bug Fixes can be applied
+Bug Fixes Applied
+* `#DEFINE BUGFIX1` - Fix Error 1 - 04F6H - 32 Character Mode Line Length
 * `#DEFINE BUGFIX5` - Fix Error 5 - 08A7H - INT(DoubleValue) rounding
 * `#DEFINE BUGFIX8` - Fix Error 8 - 1009H - PRINT USING, - sign at end of field